Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up a budget alert on the billing account with an amount of 100 dollars, a threshold of 100%, and notification type of email.
 - [x] Export the billing data to BigQuery.
 Create a Cloud Function that uses BigQuery to sum the egress network costs of the exported billing data for the Apache web server for the current month and sends an email if it is over 100 dollars.
 Schedule the Cloud Function using Cloud Scheduler to run hourly.
 - [ ] Use the Cloud Logging Agent to export the Apache web server logs to Cloud Logging.
 Create a Cloud Function that uses BigQuery to parse the HTTP response log data in Cloud Logging for the current month and sends an email if the size of all HTTP responses, multiplied by current Google Cloud egress prices, totals over 100 dollars.
 Schedule the Cloud Function using Cloud Scheduler to run hourly.

+I apologize for the confusion.
+Given your specific requirement to receive an email notification when the egress network costs for the Apache web server exceed $100 for the current month, let's reassess the options with this in mind:

+**Option [3] Export the billing data to BigQuery.
+Create a Cloud Function that uses BigQuery to sum the egress network costs of the exported billing data for the Apache web server for the current month and sends an email if it is over 100 dollars.
+Schedule the Cloud Function using Cloud Scheduler to run hourly.**

+Here’s why this option fits your needs:

+- **Egress Network Costs**: This option directly addresses the requirement to monitor egress network costs specifically for the Apache web server.

+- **BigQuery and Cloud Function**: Exporting billing data to BigQuery allows you to query and analyze the data, specifically focusing on egress costs incurred by the Apache web server.
+By using a Cloud Function, you can automate the process of checking these costs against the $100 threshold and sending an email notification if the threshold is exceeded.

+- **Scheduled Execution**: Using Cloud Scheduler to run the Cloud Function hourly ensures that you are regularly monitoring the egress costs and promptly alerted if they exceed the defined threshold.

+**Why Other Options Are Less Suitable:**

+- **Option [1] and [2]**: Setting up budget alerts at the project or billing account level without specific filtering for egress network costs won't provide the granularity needed to monitor only egress costs for the Apache web server.

+- **Option [4]**: Monitoring HTTP response logs via Cloud Logging and calculating costs based on egress volume is indirect and may not accurately reflect the actual billed egress costs from Google Cloud, which are what you want to monitor.

+Therefore, **Option [3]** is the most suitable approach for monitoring egress network costs for the Apache web server and ensuring that you receive email notifications when these costs exceed $100 for the current month.
+It leverages Google Cloud's billing data export capabilities and automation through Cloud Functions and Cloud Scheduler to meet your specific monitoring and alerting requirements.

 **[⬆ Back to Top](#table-of-contents)**